 If, at the end of the academic term during which the student was placed on Financial Aid Warning status, the student's academic progress is not above both SAP thresholds for pace and CGPA, the student is subject to dismissal.
 The student is no longer eligible to receive federal financial aid.
 This decision is subject to appeal by the student as defined below.
-Upon approval of a student appeal, www.stvt.edu Page 58 of 163 the student will be placed on Financial Aid Probation.
+Upon approval of a student appeal, the student will be placed on Financial Aid Probation.
 Eligibility for federal financial aid may only be reinstated for one payment period.